KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 <details>
 <summary><b>"VS to AI" Transfers</b></summary>

 Code is sent to the AI chat with the "-> AI" button commands.
 Code blocks get a context header so the AI knows useful info such as filepath and type.
+Using "Function -> AI" opens a selection window with the functions in the active document, as seen in the main demo.

+Note: The function commands only work with files that are native to Visual Studio, such as C#, VB, C++, and F#.
+Files such as XAML and Javascript will still work with snippets and full file transfers.

 _![VS to AI commands](https://raw.githubusercontent.com/KyleG-Mitutoyo/Integrated-AI-Extension/refs/heads/main/assets/To%20AI%20commands.png)_